After the Interface: A Three-Part Series

 Second, evaluation infrastructure: the ability to continuously test whether the system is behaving as intended and whether users understand it.
 This takes time to build.
 Teams that start now will have a real advantage in three years.

 Third, a shared language across functions: UX, PM, and engineering working from the same model of what "good" means for a system that acts.
-That alignment does not happen by accident.
+That alignment doesn't happen by accident.
 Someone has to build it.
 In most orgs right now, nobody has claimed that job.